cbworden/shake-doc/products.rst

 are designed with contour polygons intervals that are appropriate for use with the Federal Emergency Management Agency’s (FEMA) `HAZUS-MH®
 <http://www.fema.gov/hazus/>`_ software, though they may be imported into any
 GIS package that can read ArcView shape files.
-Because HAZUS software requires peak ground velocity (PGV) in inches/sec, this file may not be suitable for all applications.
+Because HAZUS software requires PGV in **inches/sec**, this file is not suitable for all applications.
 The contour intervals are 0.04g for PGA and the two spectral acceleration parameters (HAZUS only uses the 0.3 and 1. s periods), and 4 inches/sec for PGV.